lpdoan/chatbots/README.md

 The project is written in Python 3.9
 One bot is able to retrieve financial data with the Yahoo Finance API (yfinance package).
 The other bot is tasked with webscraping a sushi shop website and return a selection of sushi and their prices.

-Currently, there's an issue with the sushi chatbot.
-I'm in the process of fixing it.